DavidBetteridge/DavidBetteridge.github.io.old/index.md

 **HAVE A THINK BEFORE READING ON!**

-As there is some subtraction going on,  prehaps we ought to include some tests for negative numbers.
+You might think as there is some subtraction going on,  prehaps we ought to include some tests for negative numbers.

 ```markdown
 Assert.AreEqual (0,  Largest(0,-10));
 Assert.AreEqual (-10,  Largest(-10,-20));
 ```

-So we are now update to 7 unit tests for our one line of code,  but we haven't yet found the bug.
+So we are now up to 7 passing unit tests for our one line of code,  but we haven't yet found the bug.